- Plans: Free version (contains ads); Premium version (ad-free) for $2.99 per month or $29.99 per year

-To get started with Wismo, you’ll need to provide your name, email address, and phone number.
-You’ll then create a username that doesn’t contain personally identifiable information, such as your first and last name or your home address.
+To get started with Wismo Budget, set up an account using your name, email address, and phone number.
+Then, create a username that doesn’t contain personally identifiable information, such as your first and last name or your home address.
 That’s crucial because other users can see what you’re spending money on.

-Once you’ve done that, you’ll land on your app’s dashboard, which lays out:
+Once you’ve created your account, you can see your app’s dashboard, which lays out:

 - Your recurring spending based on your answers to the initial questions